Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 Application Fee

-We audition everyone who applies on time and pays their application and assessment fee.
+We assess everyone who applies on time and pays their application and assessment fee.

 Information on the assessment fee and waivers can be found in the Your Application pages of our website, please click on the link below.